scottellis/boot-scripts/README.md

 convenient with customers to give them a boot.scr rather then ask them to make u-boot environment changes manually.

+I'll add the xM scripts after some more testing.

 make-boot-script.sh
 ------